 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.

 Tests that may done include:

 - Endoscopy -- camera placed down the throat to check for burns in the esophagus and stomach

 - Medicine to treat stomach inflammation and bleeding, breathing problems, and other symptoms

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)

-How well someone does depends on the amount of ketoprofen they swallowed and how quickly they receive treatment.
-The faster someone gets medical help, the better the chance for recovery.
+How well someone does depends on the amount of ketoprofen that was swallowed and how quickly treatment is received.
+The faster medical help is given, the better the chance for recovery.

 A mild overdose of ketoprofen does not usually cause serious problems.
 The person may have some stomach pain and vomiting (possibly with blood).

 However, a large amount of internal bleeding is possible, and a blood transfusion may be needed.
 Passing a tube with a camera through the mouth into the stomach may be needed to stop the internal bleeding.